Baldwin, Louisiana

 Baldwin is a town in St. Mary Parish, Louisiana, United States.
 The population was 2,436 at the 2010 census, down from 2,497 in 2000.
 It is part of the Morgan City Micropolitan Statistical Area.
+Its population is majority African American.
+The town has been home to educational institutions for white and "colored" students.

+History

 The community was named for John Baldwin, the Ohio educator who founded what would later become Baldwin-Wallace University.
 In 1867, Baldwin purchased the Darby plantation in Louisiana, a plantation of about 1700 acre.
 His residence there, Darby House, remained in his family until 1937 and is now listed on the National Register of Historic Places.

+Gilbert Academy and Industrial School was in Baldwin.
+It became Godman Industrial School and 14 years after closing in 1978 became the United Methodist Committee on Relief (UMCOR) Sager Brown campus.
 The Louisiana physician and politician Alvan Lafargue practiced in Baldwin, his wife's hometown, prior to 1915.

+The Tillandsia residence, built by John Baldwin Sr., is listed on the National Register of Historic Places (National Register of Historic Places listings in St. Mary Parish, Louisiana).
+Cypremort Point State Park is located 22 miles (35 km) southwest of Baldwin.